Justo José de Urquiza: Political views

-He supported a liberal constitution which was pro-economic liberalism, due this he is seen by some as an classical liberal.
+He supported a liberal constitution which was pro-economic liberalism, due this he is seen by some as a classical liberal.

 Tributes

 There are many streets, parks and squares all over Argentina that are named after Justo José de Urquiza, such as the Urquiza park in Rosario or the Urquiza park in Parana City.
 There is a central street in Rosario called Urquiza, and there is a commuter railway line in Buenos Aires named after him, the Urquiza Line.
 The Colegio del Uruguay, founded by Urquiza, was later renamed in his honor.